A description of the divorce procedure is set out below in the form of questions and answers.

-- If the marriage has irretrievably broken down, and one of the 5 facts applies, what happens next?
+If the marriage has irretrievably broken down, what happens next?

-Every petition follows the same form.
+Every application follows the same form.
 It contains basic information about names and addresses of the parties, details taken from the marriage certificate and a statement that the marriage has irretrievably broken down, which is a tick box exercise.
 Most applications will be made online and in some circumstances they can be made on a paper form.

 Children are not included in the divorce process at all.
 It is recognised that arrangements for the children’s care should not form part of the dissolution of the marriage contract.
 Those arrangements, if they cannot agreed by parents, will be dealt with entirely separately to the divorce.

 How much does the divorce cost?